 Do Vegan Cupcakes Taste Different from Regular Cupcakes?

-Most people who try these vegan cupcakes are surprised when they discover they are entirely plant-based and vegan.
-I can’t stress the importance of starting with a good recipe.
+Most people who try these vanilla cupcakes vegan or not, are surprised when they discover they are entirely plant-based and vegan.
+I can’t stress the importance of starting with a good recipe for any kind of vegan cake.
 I have had some pretty dense and flavorless vegan cupcakes over the years, but with countless tries and much tweaking, we have come up with this vegan vanilla cupcake recipe.
 And in my opinion, it surpasses many regular cupcake recipes on the market.

-Vegan cupcakes contain no eggs or dairy products.
-However, they do contain ingredients that are familiar to the cupcake baker such as flour, sugar, baking powder, salt, oil, and vanilla.
+Vegan cupcakes are animal product and dairy free.
+This means they contain no egg, butter, or dairy products.
+However, they do contain ingredients that are familiar to the baker such as flour, sugar, baking powder, salt, oil, and vanilla.
+Depending on how much of a sweet tooth you have, you can adjust the amount of sugar.
+These cupcakes have the perfect sugar ratio in my opinion.

-Plant-based milk: We use plant-based milk instead of regular milk.
-I prefer organic unsweetened almond or soy milk because they curdle when lemon juice is added, creating a lighter and fluffier cupcake.
+Plant-based milk: We use vegan milk instead of regular milk.
+I prefer to make muffins and cupcakes with organic unsweetened almond or soy milk because they curdle when lemon juice is added, creating a lighter and fluffier cupcake.

-Applesauce: There is hardly anything more disappointing than a dry cupcake, so I add a little applesauce to the batter to prevent this from happening.
-You will not be able to detect the taste of applesauce in the final product, but the difference in texture is tremendous.
+Applesauce: There is hardly anything more disappointing than a dry cupcake recipe, so I add a little applesauce to the batter to prevent this from happening.
+You will not be able to detect the taste of applesauce in the final product, but the difference in texture is tremendous in these recipes.

-Cardamom: Maybe it is my Norwegian roots, but a dash of cardamom takes the flavor of these vanilla cupcakes to the next level.
-It has a charming, comforting taste that will have people asking you for more.
+Cardamom: Maybe it is my Norwegian roots, but a dash of cardamom takes the flavor of these cupcakes to the next level.
+It has a charming, comforting taste that will have people asking you for the recipe.

-Vanilla Extract or Vanilla Bean Paste: Most cupcake recipes have a splash of vanilla extract, but I like to add vanilla bean paste for a more robust, rounded vanilla flavor.
+Vanilla Extract or Vanilla Bean Paste: Most recipes have a of vanilla extract, but I like to add vanilla bean paste for a more robust, rounded flavor.

 Vegan cakes and cupcakes can become dry and dense for several reasons:

-- Because vegan cupcakes do not include eggs, you must substitute eggs with something that will help the cake retain moisture.
-I prefer to use applesauce for this.
+• Because vegan cupcakes do not include eggs, you must substitute eggs with something that will help the cake retain moisture.
+I prefer to use applesauce for moisture.
 It adds such wonderful moisture content to the final cake and helps the cake store better.
-Adding a couple of tablespoons of applesauce makes such a difference, and you will not taste the applesauce in the final product.
+Adding a couple of tablespoons of applesauce makes such a difference especially when you are working with a cake or vegan recipe.
+You will not taste the applesauce in the final product.

-- Overmixing can also cause your cupcakes or cakes to become dry or dense.
+• Overmixing can also cause your cupcakes or cakes to become dry or dense.
 When mixing the wet and dry ingredients, be careful not to overmix.
 Only mix until no more dry flour patches are seen in the batter.
-Lumps are ok, do not mix until the batter is lump less, as this will result in a denser final cupcake.
+Lumps are ok, do not mix until the batter is lumpless, as this will result in a denser final cupcake because the batter has been overworked.

-- Taking the time to curdle the plant-based milk is an important step.
+• Taking the time to curdle the vegan milk is an important step in this recipe.
 Add fresh lemon juice to the milk and set aside until the milk is curdled before adding it to your batter.
-This step will create a lighter and fluffier cupcake.
+This step will create a lighter and fluffier cupcake recipe.

 flour